legendsayantan/ThemePatcher/README.md

 In that case- enable developer options, enable usb debugging and disable permission monitoring, then connect your android device to WebADB website.

-After that, copy these code snippets and run inside the interactive shell -
+After that- choose any theme and take a free trial, then copy these code snippets and run inside the interactive shell -

 1. Patch themes
 ```